mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Stakeholders

-1. **Patients**: The end-users who will benefit from the online e-ticketing system.
+1. **Patients:** The end-users who will benefit from the online eTicketing system.

-2. **Hospitals**: Healthcare facilities that will utilize the platform.
+2. **Hospitals:** Healthcare facilities that will utilize the platform.

-3. **Government**: May oversee or support the implementation of this system.
+3. **Government:** May oversee or support the implementation of this system.

-4. **Developers and IT Professionals**: The team responsible for designing, developing, and maintaining the web-app.
+4. **Developers and IT Professionals:** The team responsible for designing, developing, and maintaining the web app.

 ---